Faqs

 After weigh-in, your suitcase goes on to the dorm room with you.

-We recommend that you do not use the Europe suitcase at ESU except for your uniform, toiletries and the wire music stand (which will be in your suitcase for the flight).
+We recommend that you do not use the Europe suitcase at the college except for your uniform, toiletries and the wire music stand (which will be in your suitcase for the flight).
 That will help you avoid changing the weight, which might result in an issue at the airport.
 If your suitcase is overweight, you will have to pay for the extra fees, which have become quite expensive. ($150 or more in 2013).
 You also want to be sure you have room and extra weight available for bringing home souvenirs.

 Your carry-on should be less than 17 lbs. and fit under your bed.
 We recommend using a backpack.